exercism/x86-64-assembly/exercises/concept/secrets/.docs/instructions.md

 Having the ability of extracting the mask is not enough, you should also isolate the message.

-Implement the `extract_lower_bits` function that takes a 16-bit integer and returns the 8 lower bits of it.
+Implement the `extract_lower_bits` function that takes a 16-bit integer and returns the 8 lowest bits of it.

 ```c
 extract_mask(0b1100010011000101);